 To preserve in/outbound telephone lines for critical university business, ITS recommends that individual faculty and staff do not forward their university telephone line to a home or cellular phone.
 Rather, ITS recommends that faculty and staff update their MCommunity profile to provide temporary home or cellular contact information.
 This will assist in keeping the University's phone system available for others.

-In the event of a building, campus shut-down or you have been approved to work from home by your department, LSA employees are eligible to take their computer equipment home.
+If you have been approved to work from home by your department, the building or campus shuts down or if you are a LSA employee you are eligible to loan out equipment and take your U-M issued computer equipment home.

 Temporary employees do not have accounts automatically set up in the circulation system.
 Supervisors of temporary employees needing a device will need to contact the LSATS Technology Library (LSATSTechnologyLibrary@umich.edu) with the employee’s name, UNIQNAME, department, and appointment end date to request that an account be set up

 Loan duration is 2 weeks.
 Patrons needing a device for longer need to contact the LSATS Technology Library, as extended checkout requests are approved on a case-by-case basis and, if approved, only up to the end of the current semester